 In the liquidation engagement papers that you asked to sign before entering the liquidation process, you are advised to seek your help with regards to personal matters (personal guarantees) falling out of the liquidation.
 The advice required is not easily found as it is very unlikely that your accountant can provide such specialist information and, or help.
 You will need specialist insolvency and commercial help when dealing with personal guarantees and while there are legal similarities each bank responds differently; inevitably, this kind of advice can be very expensive due to the time and expertise required.

-How are Personal Guarantees Affected by Winding Up Petitions?
+Are They Affected by Winding Up Petitions?

 Once a winding up petition has been issued by an angry creditor, a director or guarantor who is personally liable for some of the ltd company’s debts must be careful how they respond.
 They cannot offer to pay the debt from company funds, assuming the bank account has not been frozen.
 The reason is simple this would be regarded as a preferential payment.